HugoCornelis/userdocs/tutorial-networks/tutorial-networks.rst

 The rsnet-2x2-createprojection script
 -------------------------------------

-The gshell was not designed to be a full programming language with loops, conditionals, nor other features found in languages such as Perl or Python.
+The G-shell was not designed to be a full programming language with loops, conditionals, nor other features found in languages such as Perl or Python.
 When creating simulations that involve many cells, either a 'wildcard' notation is needed or a mechanism to interate over the cells in the